Sereg20/Task_Center/BTP_config/1 Entitlements Config/README.md

 - Choose **connectivity** from Plan dropdown
 - Click **Create** button

-As a result, as of now you can use both SAP Build Work Zone, standard edition and Cloud Identity Services Applications
+As a result, You can use both SAP Build Work Zone, standard edition and Cloud Identity Services Applications

 ### Step 3: Create required Instances